SiddarthValas/tensorflow-object-detection/README.md

 ⸻

-Object Detection with TensorFlow
+Custom Object Detection with TensorFlow

-This project provides a complete walkthrough for building a custom object detection model using the TensorFlow Object Detection API.
-The entire process is designed to run in a Google Colab notebook, making it accessible without the need for local setup.
+This repository provides a complete pipeline for training your own custom object detection model using the TensorFlow Object Detection API.
+The process is simplified using Google Colab, making it easy to run on free GPU hardware without any local setup.

 ⸻

+Overview

+This project demonstrates the full lifecycle of a custom object detection task — from dataset preparation to training, exporting, and performing inference on new images.
+All major steps are integrated into a Colab notebook.

+⸻

 Key Stages of the Project

-Data Preparation
+1. Data Preparation
-	•	Annotate images using LabelImg to draw bounding boxes.
+	•	Annotate your images using a tool like LabelImg.
-	•	Save the annotations as .xml files.
+	•	Save the .xml annotation files in the same folders as the corresponding images.
-	•	Convert the .xml files into the .tfrecord format required by TensorFlow.
+	•	Convert the annotated data into TFRecord format — a TensorFlow-compatible format for training.

-Model Configuration
+2. Model Configuration
-	•	Choose a pre-trained object detection model from the TensorFlow Model Zoo.
+	•	Choose a pre-trained model from the TensorFlow Model Zoo.
-	•	Modify the selected model’s pipeline configuration file to:
+	•	Edit the model’s pipeline.config to:
+	•	Set the paths for TFRecord files
-	•	Reference your custom dataset
+	•	Link your label_map.pbtxt
-	•	Define training and evaluation parameters
+	•	Adjust training parameters (e.g., batch size, learning rate)
-	•	Point to your label map and TFRecord paths

-Training
+3. Model Training
-	•	Use the provided Colab notebook to:
+	•	Use the tensorflow_object_detection_training_colab.ipynb notebook.
-	•	Install all necessary dependencies
-	•	Prepare your dataset
-	•	Train the model using a free GPU
-	•	Monitor training performance via metrics like loss
+	•	It installs dependencies, sets up the environment, and initiates training.
+	•	Training can be monitored in real time (e.g., loss values, step count).

-Export and Inference
+4. Model Export and Inference
-	•	Once training is complete, export the model as a frozen inference graph.
+	•	After training, export the model as a frozen inference graph.
-	•	Use this trained model to make predictions on new, unseen images.
+	•	Run inference on new images using the local_inference_test.ipynb notebook.
+	•	For optimized performance (especially on Intel devices), deployment via OpenVINO is also supported.

 ⸻

-How to Use This Repository
+Repository Usage

-1. Preparing Your Data
+Preparing Your Data
-	•	Organize your images into the following structure:
+	1. Organize your dataset:

 ./data/images/train/
 ./data/images/test/

-	•	Store the .xml annotation files from LabelImg in the same directories.
+	2. Save annotated .xml files in the same folders as images.
-	•	If working from a forked repository, commit and push the image and annotation files.
+	3. If using a forked repo, push all image and annotation files to your fork.

-2. Training the Model
+Training the Model
-	•	Open the notebook tensorflow_object_detection_training_colab.ipynb.
+	1. Open tensorflow_object_detection_training_colab.ipynb.
-	•	Set the repo_url variable to point to your GitHub repository.
+	2. Set the repo_url variable to your GitHub repository.
-	•	Run the notebook cells sequentially to:
+	3. Run the notebook cells sequentially to:
-	•	Install dependencies
+	•	Install required packages
-	•	Create TFRecords
+	•	Convert data to TFRecord
-	•	Start the training process
+	•	Start training the model

-3. Inference
+Running Inference
-	•	Use local_inference_test.ipynb to run inference on new images.
+	•	Use local_inference_test.ipynb for testing the model locally on new images.
-	•	For optimized deployment on Intel devices, refer to the provided OpenVINO integration guide.
+	•	Optionally, follow the OpenVINO guide in the repo for optimized deployment.

 ⸻

 Requirements
 	•	Frozen Inference Graph (frozen_inference_graph.pb)
-This is the exported, trained model, downloadable after training in Colab.
+Exported after training, this is the actual model used for inference.
 	•	Label Map File (label_map.pbtxt)
-Maps model output class indices to readable class names.
-Generated and downloaded in the notebook.
+Maps class indices (e.g., 0, 1, 2) to human-readable class names.
+Also generated in the notebook.

 ⸻

 Configs and Hyperparameters

-This project supports a wide range of object detection models.
-You can explore additional pre-trained models and their configuration files in the TensorFlow Detection Model Zoo and under object_detection/samples/configs/.
+This project supports a wide variety of object detection models.
+You can explore additional pre-trained models and configuration files at:

+TensorFlow Detection Model Zoo
+Config files: object_detection/samples/configs/

+You may modify these configs to tune the learning rate, optimizer type, augmentation, evaluation metrics, etc.

 ⸻